 It is somewhat surprising the logging and agricultural occupations are not in the top occupations for the county, especially considering the area's historic reputation of crop and timber production.
-These findings show that the area is primarily a knowledge-based, rather than natural resource-based, economy.
+These findings show in Table 2 that the area is primarily a knowledge-based, rather than natural resource-based, economy.

-Table 2: Occupational employment and wages for farming and logging operations, Benton County& United States (2018)
+Table 2: Occupational Employment and Wages for Farming and Logging Operations, Benton County & United States (2018)